hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 needs-council-approval: <true | false>
 status: <Draft | Active | Inactive | Provisional | Deferred | Rejected | Withdrawn | Final | Replaced >
 created: date created on
-last-call-date-time: the anticipated date and time when this HIP will change status to `Last Call`
+last-call-date-time: the anticipated date and time when this HIP will change status to `Last Call`, filled out by the editor
 \* discussions-to: a URL pointing to the official discussion thread
 \* updated: comma separated list of dates
 \* requires: HIP number(s)